leostera/reactor/README.md

 ## Local Setup

-Make sure you have `yarn` installed.
-Then run `make world` and that'll pull all the deps and start the autocompilation.
+This project is setup and run with `esy`, so make sure you have that installed.

-Run `make serve` to start a tiny static file server to browse the examples.
+After that it's an `esy install` and `esy build` away.